 - Voluntary withdrawals from curriculum courses

 - A student may only drop a class for a partial refund on or before the official 10% date of the semester.
-After the schedule adjustment period (first three class days of the semester), students who drop one or more of their courses on or before the official 10% date of the term must log into WebAdvisor to drop the course(s).
+After the schedule adjustment period (first three class days of the semester), students who drop one or more of their courses on or before the official 10% date of the term must log into MyBlueRidge to drop the course(s).
 In the case of drops prior to the official 10% date of the semester, the course(s) will not be included on the transcript.
 For more information on student fees and tuition refunds, see Policy 4.6.1 – Student Fees and Tuition.

-- Students officially withdrawing from a course after the official 10% date of the semester must see the instructor of the course or the appropriate Dean.
+- Students officially withdrawing from a course after the official 10% date of the semester must see the instructor of the course or the appropriate Chair or Dean.

-- In the case of a withdrawal, the student will receive a grade of W which will not influence the grade point average, but which will appear on the student’s official transcript.
+- In the case of a withdrawal, the student will receive a grade of NS or W which will not influence the grade point average, but which will appear on the student’s official transcript.

 - Students receiving financial aid should notify the Financial Aid Office if they withdraw from a course or withdraw from the College.

 - Students who register for a course and do not attend classes prior to 10% of the contact hours of the course will be withdrawn by the instructor.

 - A student may be withdrawn for absences if any of the following occur:

 - Accumulating a combination of excused or unexcused absences exceeding ten (10) percent of the scheduled class contact hours for the semester.
 Three tardies constitutes one class absence.
 In online, hybrid and blended classes, missing weekly assignments that are academically related, excluding simple logins and/or email, are considered "absences".

 - Logging into an online course but NOT completing graded activities for 14 consecutive days AND failing to communicate with the instructor during that time period.
 Submission of any graded activity, including those with failing grades, will constitute attendance in the class.